-Our cost of revenue primarily consists of (i) staff costs, which primarily consist of salaries and other benefits for our teachers, (ii) cost of provision of ancillary services, (iii) depreciation and amortization on property, plant and equipment and land and buildings used by our schools, (iv) utilities and maintenance costs for our schools and (v) education expenses, which primarily consist of expenses related to educational activities, including teaching material expenses, scholarships and student activity expenses.
+Our cost of revenue primarily consists of (i) staff costs, which primarily consist of salaries and other benefits for our teachers, (ii) cost of provision of ancillary services, (iii) amortisation of intangible assets of student rosters arising from the acquisition of schools, (iv) depreciation and amortisation on property, plant and equipment and land and buildings used by our schools, (v) utilities and maintenance costs for our schools and (vi) education expenses, which primarily consist of expenses related to educational activities, including teaching material expenses, scholarships and student activity expenses.

-2018 RMB'000 % of 2017 RMB'000 % of Revenue

-KIVIB UUU Revenue KIVIB UUU Revenue

-Staff costs 314,748 25.2 248,158 25.3

-Cost of provision of ancillary services 217,780 17.5 168,780 17.2

-Amortisation of intangible assets 11,681 0.9

-Depreciation and amortization 76,972 6.2 53,278 5.5

-Utilities and maintenance 33,402 2.7 26,689 2.7

-Education expenses 47,471 3.8 32,384 3.3

-Total cost of revenue 702,054 56.3 529,289 54.0
+For the year ended 31 August 2019 % of 2018 % of RMB'000 Revenue RMB'000 Revenue Staff costs 470,896 28.0 314,748 25.2 Cost of provision of ancillary services 266,867 15.9 217,780 17.5 Amortisation of intangible assets 25,590 1.5 11,681 0.9 Depreciation and amortisation 94,953 5.7 76,972 6.2 Utilities and maintenance 38,981 2.3 33,402 2.7 Education expenses 42,549 2.5 47,471 3.8 Total cost of revenue 939,836 55.9 702,054 56.3

-Cost of revenue increased by RMB172.8 million, or 32.6%, from RMB529.3 million for the year ended 31 August 2017 to RMB702.1 million for the year ended 31 August 2018.
-The increase was largely due to increases in teaching staff costs, cost of provision of ancillary services, depreciation and amortization of intangible assets arising from the acquisition of Jieyang School and Weifang Weizhou School.
+Cost of revenue increased by RMB237.7 million, or 33.9%, from RMB702.1 million for the year ended 31 August 2018 to RMB939.8 million for the year ended 31 August 2019.
+The increase was largely due to increases in teaching staff costs, cost of provision of ancillary services, depreciation and amortisation of intangible assets arising from the acquisition of schools.

-Staff costs increased mainly because the number of teachers increased from approximately 1,960 for the 2016/2017 school year to approximately 2,670 for the 2017/2018 school year, primarily attributable to the expansion of Dongguan Guangzheng Preparatory School, Huizhou Guangzheng Preparatory School, Panjin Guangzheng Preparatory School and the Weifang Guangzheng Preparatory School, and the acquisition of Jieyang School and Weifang Weizhou School.
-There was no material increase in the salary rate of our teachers for the year ended 31 August 2018.
+Staff costs increased mainly because the number of teachers increased from approximately 2,670 for the 2017/2018 school year to approximately 3,410 for the 2018/2019 school year, primarily attributable to the expansion of Dongguan Guangzheng Preparatory School, Huizhou Guangzheng Preparatory School, and the consolidation of Zhang Pu Longcheng Schools and increase in average salaries of our teachers during the year ended 31 August 2019.

-Cost of provision of ancillary service increased in line with the increase in revenue from ancillary services for the year ended 31 August 2018.
+Cost of provision of ancillary service increased in line with the increase in revenue from ancillary services for the year ended 31 August 2019.

-Increase in depreciation was primarily due to the enhancement and expansion of our Dongguan Guangzheng Preparatory School, Huizhou Guangzheng Preparatory School Panjin Guangzheng Preparatory School, Weifang Guangzheng Preparatory School and Jieyang School.
+Increase in depreciation was primarily due to the enhancement and expansion of our Dongguan Guangzheng Preparatory School, Huizhou Guangzheng Preparatory School, Panjin Guangzheng Preparatory School, Weifang Guangzheng Preparatory School and Jieyang School, and the consolidation of Zhang Pu Longcheng Schools.